top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/1_7_netowrking_config.md

 * Where it says `mac-address=![...]`, put "`![AA:BB:CC:DD:EE:FF:GG]`".
 * Where it says `ssid=duckiebot-not-configured`, put "`ssid=![robot name]`".

+![Newly upgraded]
+We need to set several wifi security options so that no one else can use your own wifi, otherwise everyone will be able to access to your wifi, log in with the default "ubuntu" username and password and change your system files.
+Still in the file `/etc/NetworkManager/system-connections/create-5ghz-network`, add something like this:

+    [wifi-security]
+    key-mgmt=wpa-psk
+    psk=YOUR_OWN_WIFI_PASSWORD_NO_QUOTATION_MAKRS_NEEDED
+    auth-alg=open

 Reboot.

-At this point you should see a new network being created named "`![robot name]`".
+At this point you should see a new network being created named "`![robot name]`", whose password is the one you just set.

 You can connect with the laptop to that network.